 Your Natural Feeding FAQs answered

-Have you got questions about natural feeding?
+Do you have questions about natural feeding?
 We’ve answered a few of our most asked questions about feeding fresh food to your dogs.

 What’s the difference between lightly cooked and raw food?